 Antonio Nicaso is a bestselling author, an award-winning journalist and an internationally recognized expert on organized crime.
 He has published 30 books on Mafia and Mafia-type criminal organizations and is teaching courses on the history of organized crime in Canada, Italy and the United States.

-Regular consultant to governments and law-enforcement agencies around the world and lecturer at several universities, he is the co-director of the Research in Forensic Semiotics Unit at Victoria College (University of Toronto).
+Regular consultant to governments and law-enforcement agencies around the world and lecturer at several universities, he is Professor Adjoint in the Department of Languages, Literatures and Cultures at Queen’s University, lecturer at St. Jerome’s University and co-director of the Research in Forensic Semiotics Unit at Victoria College (University of Toronto).

 He sits on the Advisory Board of the Nathanson Centre on Transnational Human Rights, Crime and Security, at York University (Toronto); on the International Advisory Council of the Italian Institute of Strategic Studies “Niccolò Machiavelli” in Rome (Italy), and on the Expert Advisory Committee on Bullying, Intimidation and Gang Violence in Montreal.

 He is also the President of Centro Scuola e Cultura, in Toronto.

 ▲ indicates offered in the current term